abel-bernabeu/autoencoder/README.md

 ## Experiment 4: sparsity at 1/8

-At this point it becomes evident that if we want to achieve a compression ratio in the range of 1/10 to 1/20 for comparing with JPEG and JPEG 2000, it is unlikely that using a 1/4 sparsity is bringing us even nearly close, no matter what the PSNR the image codec is.
+At this point it becomes evident that if we want to achieve a compression ratio in the range of 1/10 to 1/20 for comparing with JPEG and JPEG 2000, it is unlikely that using a 1/4 sparsity is bringing us even nearly close, no matter how high our reconstruction PSNR.

 Although we can certainly try to rely on quantization and entropic coding for bridging the compression ratio gap from 1/4 to 1/10, it seems a bit of a stretch to say the least.
-Achiving a sparsity of 1/8 on the autoencoder would be a better starting point for the quantization and entropy coding effort to bridge the gap with JPEG.
+Achieving a sparsity of 1/8 on the autoencoder would be a better starting point for the quantization and entropy coding effort to bridge the gap with JPEG.

 Hence, in this experiment we train a model that reduces dimensionality to 1/8, although but we do not yet perform  quantization.
 We do not introduce quantization yet because we learned in experiment 3 that it is possible to first train without quantization and then introduce the quantization on a second stage.

 Notice in the following table the hyper parameter values in bold typography, which are the ones whose values changed from previous experiment.